stevesynk/517-Synk-Brainstorm/README.md

 ### Sources
 I have several friends, including a sibling, who work for Red Hat.
 I could talk to them to get an idea of the products they use for workflow, as well as the products that they design/sell/support.

+To start learning InDesign, I will be using the Linkedin Learning course title [InDesign 2024 Essential Training](https://www.linkedin.com/learning/indesign-2024-essential-training/indesign-learn-the-fundamentals-19871440?u=53565897)

 ## Potential Topic Ideas